The majority of Empaths have no idea how much tension they hold within their bodies.

 - Aides in general well-being.

-If you get easily stressed, emotionally or otherwise, you may also find this post on Essential Oils for the Empath, beneficial.
+Also, if you are suffering a lot of emotional stress, you may find this post on Essential Oils for the Empath beneficial.
 Or visit this post to discover how yoga can help you as an Empath.

 Hope this helps on your journey…